Catherine and Peter Tay High Achiever Engineering Undergraduate Scholarship

 - None Required.

-One scholarship will be offered each year with a total maximum benefit of $32,000 over the full tenure of the scholarship.
+One scholarship is awarded each year with a total maximum benefit of $32,000 over the full tenure of the scholarship.

 Applications are not submitted for this scholarship.
 Scholarships are automatically awarded following Semester 1 Main Round Admissions.